 We chose these children’s rock wall holds because they could be shipped right away, were highly rated and were pretty inexpensive.
 We figured we could try them out and always return them if they did not work well.
 Not to mention, this kit came with a pretty sturdy climbing rope that we attached to the playset.

 These rock wall holds were also very easy to install.
 My husband was able to add them to his rock wall structure within 30 minutes.
-We love when DIY projects don’t end up taking hours!
+We love when DIY projects don’t end up taking a long time!